wansiedler/wansiedler.github.io/_pages/about.md

 I speak Data Structures & Algorithms, English, German, Russian and Chinese.

 I am fluent in TypeScript for Node.js/Nest/Express/Fastify and React/Next.js, Angular/Universal, Vue.js/Nuxt.js, Svelt/Kit.
 Python for Django/Flask/FastAPI.
 Go for gin/echo with gRPC.
 Ruby for RoR.
-Java for Spring/Groovy with Grails.
+Java for Spring/Micronaut, Groovy with Grails (sigh).

 I also speak Rust for: